-This healthy pecan pie is made with nutritious ingredients such as pecans, almonds, flax and nut butter.
+This healthy pecan pie recipe contains nutritious ingredients such as pecans, almonds, flax and nut butter.
 So not only does it taste incredibly indulgent but it's also good for you, containing a good amount of protein and healthy fats.
 Plus, it's only sweetened with dates (though you'd never know).

-I've had this vegan pecan pie taste-tested by several trusted humans and can confirm that it passed with flying colours!
+I've had this homemade pecan pie taste-tested by several trusted humans and can confirm that it passed with flying colours!
 So go on, try it.

 Take it to any Thanksgiving dinner and it'll be devoured in minutes.
 (Plus, you'll be that domestic god/goddess who makes the insanely gorgeous desserts.)
 What are you waiting for?!

-To make the date paste, use my method here.
-(This recipe will likely give you slightly too much date paste - use the leftover in smoothies and baking!)
+To make the date paste, use my recipe here.
+(This method will likely give you slightly more than you need for this recipe.)

 - Quiche/flan tin

 - ¼ cup dates (about 8-9 small dates)